Open-DDR/test-purpose/systemc/qemu_integration/QUEUE_OVERFLOW_FIX.md

 - **Respect model limits**: Don't assume infinite queue capacity
 - **Test incrementally**: Start with small operation counts and increase gradually

-This fix transforms the integration from a proof-of-concept to a **production-ready verification environment** that properly respects the cycle-accurate nature of the Whitney LPDDR5 SystemC model.
+This fix transforms the integration from a proof-of-concept to a **production-ready verification environment** that properly respects the cycle-accurate nature of the OpenDDR DDR SystemC model.